dangoth/investments-scraper/README.md

 # To be added:

-* Possibly a bash script to setup a cron job to scrape the investments
+* Set up a cron job to scrape the investments daily
 * Duplicate entry per day prevention
 * Cleaner data parsing